tlglovewf/Positioning/README.md

-this is monocular position program this program is cross-platform if you want to build it use cmake directly.
+you can run  ./build.sh  at root path for compiling this program;

+sudo make install   #install    program sudo make uninstall #uninstall  program